Eight faculty of social work alumnae stand together side by side smiling.

 The Helen Mann 50th Anniversary Award recognizes a person or organization that has made an outstanding contribution to the social work profession and/or to the field of social work in Manitoba.
 The award is presented at our Homecoming events.
 Everyone is encouraged to nominate a social worker/activist or an organization.

-The Helen Mann 50th Anniversary Award recipients to be honoured during our Homecoming 2023 reception:
+The Helen Mann 50th Anniversary Award recipient will be honoured during our Homecoming 2024 reception in September.

 Past award recipients